yodrew/yodrew.github.io/_pages/water.md

 #### basic

 It's a 20L bucket with a toilet seat on top (balanced or hooked somehow).
 No kidding.
+Joseph Jenkins popularized this design in _The Humanure Handbook_.

 - put 2 liters of sawdust in the bottom
 - put 15 liters more sawdust in another bucket by the toilet
 - with a scoop, put a 0.5L of sawdust in toilet after each use